Emily was born, and grew up in Cheshire.

 Photograph: Anna Bella Burnett

 Opera performances include Fiordiligi in extracts from Così fan Tutte, Mozart, at Durham University's ‘Last Night of the Proms.’
 Second Lady in Mozart's Magic Flute; a highly seductive, yet comic role which she has thoroughly enjoyed.
 First Woman, in Purcell's Dido and Aeneas at the Sage in Newcastle in 2011.
 Her debut lead role as Dido in Dido and Aeneas with Durham Opera Ensemble.
-Last summer (2016) she toured with the National Gilbert & Sullivan Opera Company in the chorus of Pirates of Penzance, Yeomen of the Guard, The Mikado and The Sorcerer.
+Summer 2016 she toured with the National Gilbert & Sullivan Opera Company in the chorus of Pirates of Penzance, Yeomen of the Guard, The Mikado and The Sorcerer.

 In 2015 Emily co-founded the opera duo Belle Voci, a duo specialising in opera and classical crossover.
 Highlights include performing at the Liverpool Echo Arena for the Liverpool International Horse Show 2016 and Opera Dinners at many of the London Clubs, including Royal Automobile Club and The Buck’s Club.
 Belle Voci have been awarded funding and are due to record a CD of well-loved classics in May 2017.
 The recently reached the Final of ITV's The Voice 2018 with their mentor Jennifer Hudson.